rackerlabs/rackspace-how-to/content/cloud-sites/getting-started-with-cloud-sites-configuring-ssl-on-your-websites.md

 After you have completed your certificate purchase, you're ready to [install the certificate](/how-to/getting-started-with-cloud-sites-configuring-ssl-on-your-websites).

+###Special rules for EV and wildcard certificates

+To properly install an EV or wildcard certificate with Cloud Sites, the certificate will need to be installed to an existing domain on the Cloud Sites account.
+This will need to be accomplished by doing the following when purchasing the certificate from the seller:

+1. Create the certificate using the existing domain as the Common Name (CN)
+2. Setup the EV domains or Wildcard domain as the Subject Alternative Name (SAN)
+3. Install the certificate to the existing domain
+4. Point the domains specified in the SAN to use the SSL IP provided.

 ### Install the certificate

 1. Log in to the [Cloud Sites Control Panel](https://manage.rackspacecloud.com).